in

 • Snails and slugs can attack plants.

-Eupatorium Propagation
+Eupatorium propagation

 • Sow seed in spring.

-• Eupatorium seed require 30 days of cold stratification; afterwards, seeds will germinate in 14 to 21 days at 70° to 80°F (21°-27°C).
+• Eupatorium seeds require 30 days of cold stratification; afterward, seeds will germinate in 14 to 21 days at 70° to 80°F (21°-27°C).

-• Divide hardy species, and root softwood cutting of tender species in spring.
+• Divide hardy species and root softwood cutting of tender species in spring.

-Eupatorium Varieties to Grow
+Eupatorium varieties to grow

-• Eupatorium coelestinumm, hardy ageratum: grows to 3-feet tall with broad clusters of fluffy blue flowers; feely spreading.
+• Eupatorium coelestinumm, hardy ageratum: grows to 3 feet tall with broad clusters of fluffy blue flowers; feely spreading.

 • E. maculatum, joe pye weed: Grows 4 to 7 feet tall with green stems spotted in purple; bears flat-topped 6-inch clusters of pale to dark purple flower; cultivars include ‘Atropurpureum has deep-purple stems and reddish-purple or white flowers.

-• E. purpurem, joe pye weed: grows to 6 feet tall with 6-inch clusters of pale rose-pink or purplish flowers in midsummer; leaves have a vanilla scent; ‘Gateway’ has bronze stems that bear large, light-colored blooms.
+• E. purpurem, Joe pye weed: grows to 6 feet tall with 6-inch clusters of pale rose-pink or purplish flowers in midsummer; leaves have a vanilla scent; ‘Gateway’ has bronze stems that bear large, light-colored blooms.

-How to Grow Eryngium — Sea Holly
+How to Grow Bleeding Heart — Dicentra